From rage-quit to sweatying it: the language of childhood in 2017

 You might cry during the parenting singularity.
 And that’s fine.
 This is a precursor – a sort of warm-up session – for the infinitely more challenging empty nest period, which is still a long way off.
 But that’s enough about me.

-Let’s examine a few specimens from the Dictionary of Childhood 2017 Edition.
+Let’s examine a few specimens from this self-compiled glossary of childhood 2017.
 While some of these terms are not particularly new, and others are evolutions of more familiar terms, it’s worth cataloguing these usages to perplex future generations.

 For my son (age 9 and ¼) and his friends, much of their neologisms are linked to football (soccer for Americans) and video gaming.